israelqui/Ops-301-Readings/reading12.md

 4. Difficulty in Detection: If a single set of credentials is used across multiple machines, it can be challenging to track and detect unusual login activities or potential breaches, as legitimate access might appear normal.

+Balancing convenience with security is key in managing domain-wide logins to ensure smooth operations while safeguarding against potential security threats.

 3. Describe how group policies are used in domains?

 Group Policies in a domain are powerful tools used to manage and enforce specific settings, configurations, and security policies for users and computers within the Active Directory infrastructure.
 Here's how they are used: